Ministers and Staff

 Music Program Director

-Lee Hartman has been Music Program Director since 2015.
-Lee is a multi-instrumentalist with a love of all musical genres, and is a classically-trained pianist with a degree in piano performance, but a not-so-classically-trained guitar, banjo, and accordion player.
+Lee Hartman has been music director since 2015.
+Lee is a multi-instrumentalist with a love of all musical genres, and is a classically-trained pianist, but a not-so-classically-trained guitar, banjo, and accordion player.
 Lee has music degrees from the University of Tulsa and from the University of Illinois at Urbana-Champaign, and has been playing for churches for nearly 30 years.
-While living in Baton Rouge, Lee has rediscovered the fun of playing for the theatre, and has worked for Theatre Baton Rouge and LSU on shows such as Newsies, Cabaret, All the King’s Men, and Spring Awakening.
+With the life goal of keeping music-making accessible to all, Lee also works with Theatre Baton Rouge and the non-auditioned choirs LSU Chorale and LSU Tiger Glee Club in addition to the UCBR music program.

 Email Lee.